Landlord Steps If Tenant's Dog Bites

 The appropriate next step to take will depend on a couple of factors.

 The Victims' Wishes

 The victim of the dog bite may want the animal gone, or they may have no problem with the animal remaining on the property.
 You should consult with the victim and get their wishes in writing, especially if they say they do not consider the dog to be threatening.

-For example, the victim could have been a tenant’s four year old son.
-If the child was tugging at the dog's ears and stepping on its tail, the tenant may determine that the dog exhibited a natural reaction and poses no further threat.
-If instead, the tenant went to greet the dog’s owner and the dog became territorial and bit the tenant, the tenant may no longer feel safe around the animal and wants it be removed from the premises.
+For example, the victim could have been a tenant’s four-year-old son.
+If the child was tugging at the dog's ears and stepping on its tail, the tenant might determine that the dog exhibited a natural reaction and poses no further threat.
+If instead, the tenant went to greet the dog’s owner, and the dog became territorial and bit the tenant, the tenant may no longer feel safe around the animal and wants it to be removed from the premises.